chunkhang/AI-Notes/README.md

   - Computationally complex, cannot be solved by straightforward algorithms
   - The problem domain requires a large amount of human expertise
 - **Problem-solving approaches of an AI problem**
-  - Heuristic
-    - A rule of thumb for solving a problem
-    - It is a set of guidelines that often works to solve a problem
+  - Heuristic is a rule of thumb for solving a problem.
+It is a set of guidelines that often  works to solve a problem.
+Can do things out of order.
-  - Algorithm
+  - Algorithm has to execute them in a specific way.
+If no input, it is not going to work.
+Order and inputs are important is important.

 ### Problem formulation – five attributes to consider